How to use private Git submodules

-This guide is for Read the Docs for Business.
+This guide is for About Read the Docs for Business.

 Read the Docs uses SSH keys (with read only permissions) in order to clone private repositories.
 A SSH key is automatically generated and added to your main repository, but not to your submodules.
 In order to give Read the Docs access to clone your submodules you’ll need to add the public SSH key to each repository of your submodules.

 You can manage which submodules Read the Docs should clone using a configuration file.
 See submodules.